 A fetus isn’t some non-descript thing that can be killed at will.
 Fetus is a stage of life for a mammal, in the case of human fetuses it is recognizable as a human.
-Has DNA different then the DNA of his or her mother, and father, the exact DNA that he or she will have 50 years in the future.
+Has DNA different than the DNA of his or her mother, and father, the exact DNA that he or she will have 50 years in the future.

 I don’t see any differences between an already born human, and an unborn human that should qualify the unborn human as disposable.
-In fact I think most pro-abortion people with children that have already been born, and were wanted, would have cried their eyes out, if the child had of been lost, before they had a chance to be born.
+In fact, I think most pro-abortion people with children that have already been born and were wanted, would have cried their eyes out, if the child had of been lost, before they had a chance to be born.
 Maybe they try not to think about it, but deep inside they know the thing inside a woman’s belly is a human!

 Were the wanted ones more valuable than the unwanted ones?
-Well maybe to the parents, but as a society we should value ALL people.
+Well maybe to the parents, but as a society, we should value ALL people.

 The Case for Life: Equipping Christians to Engage the Culture